-Dr. Loke Yu alias Loke Hoi Lam, aged 62, was appointed an independent non-executive director of the Company on 1 August 2006.
-He is the chairman of the audit committee of the Company.
+Dr. Loke Yu alias Loke Hoi Lam, aged 63, was appointed an independent non-executive director of the Company on 1 August 2006.
+He is the Chairman of the audit committee and remuneration committee of the Company.
 Dr. Loke has over 35 years of experience in accounting and auditing for private and public companies, financial consultancy and corporate management.
 He holds a Master of Business Administration degree from University Teknology Malaysia and a Doctor of Business Administration degree from University of South Australia.
-He is a Fellow of The Institute of Chartered Accountants in England and Wales; Hong Kong Institute of Chartered Public Accountants and The Hong Kong Institute of Directors.
+He is a Fellow of The Institute of Chartered Accountants in England and Wales; Hong Kong Institute of Certified Public Accountants and The Hong Kong Institute of Directors.
 He is also an Associate member of The Hong Kong Institute of Chartered Secretaries.

 Dr. Loke is currently the company secretary of Minth Group Limited.
-He also serves as an independent non-executive director of Vodone Limited, Matrix Holdings Limited, Bio-Dynamic Group Limited, Winfair Investment Company Limited, Scud Group Limited, Zhong An Real Estate Limited and Chiho-Tiande Group Limited, companies listed on The Stock Exchange of Hong Kong Limited.
+He also serves as an independent non-executive director of Chiho-Tiande Group Limited, Matrix Holdings Limited, Scud Group Limited, Sino Distillery Group Limited, Tianjin Development Holdings Limited, Vodone Limited, Winfair Investment Company Limited and Zhong An Real Estate Limited, companies listed on The Stock Exchange of Hong Kong Limited.